linpengcheng/PurefunctionPipelineDataflow/doc/SuccessStory.md

   - 2019-02-06, My Warehouse/Workshop Model‘s computer hardware architecture design was published on github.

   - 2020-11-11, the Apple M1 chip adopted the "Warehouse/Workshop Model" design and was released.

+  As mentioned before, my `Warehouse/Workshop Model` meets the two basic principles (simplicity and uniformity) of scientific research, mathematics, and industrial.
+  It has excellent scalability and compatibility, and is simple and inexpensive to manufacture.

+  Simplicity is the basis for high performance and reliability, and it is obvious from scientific common sense that my architecture is a million miles ahead of Apple's M1 series architecture.
+  So Apple adopted my architecture directly, saving a lot of research time.

+  As we all know, the architecture design phase is the most difficult and time-consuming phase of research, as long as the architecture is defined, everything just has to be a step-by-step procedural process.
+  Apple renamed my `Warehouse/Workshop Model` to `Unified Memory Architecture` without mentioning me, which is total plagiarism!

 - Apple just copied my theory and designed the M1 like a copier, when Apple needed to expand the basic architecture to meet the M1 Ultra design requirements,